00575/amlogic-armbian/build-armbian/documents/armbian_software.md

 [ OPTIONS ] Please Input Software ID:
 ```

-- `Uninstalled software`: The status is displayed as `not-installed`.
-Enter the corresponding `ID` of the software to `install`.
+- `Uninstalled software`: The status shows `not-installed`, input the `ID` of the software to `install`.
-- `Installed software`: The status is displayed as `installed`.
-Enter the corresponding `ID` of the software and select `update` or `delete` according to the prompt.
+- `Installed software`: The status shows `installed`, input the `ID` of the software and choose to `update` or `remove` as prompted.

-## Development Instructions for the Software Center
+## Software Center Development Guide

-The scripts/commands for the software center are stored in the [/usr/share/ophub/armbian-software](../armbian-files/common-files/usr/share/ophub/armbian-software) directory.
-You can use the `armbian-software -u` command to synchronize and download this directory to your local machine, updating the local software center list.
-The files that start with numbers are the corresponding software's `one-click installation script`. [software-command.sh](../armbian-files/common-files/usr/share/ophub/armbian-software/software-command.sh) is the `unified command file` for installing/updating/removing software using commands. [software-list.conf](../armbian-files/common-files/usr/share/ophub/armbian-software/software-list.conf) is the software list configuration file, explained as follows:
+The scripts/commands of the software center are stored in the [/usr/share/ophub/armbian-software](../armbian-files/common-files/usr/share/ophub/armbian-software) directory.
+You can use the `armbian-software -u` command to sync and download this directory to the local system, updating the local software center list.
+The files starting with a number are `one-click installation script` files for the corresponding software. [software-command.sh](../armbian-files/common-files/usr/share/ophub/armbian-software/software-command.sh) is a `unified instruction file` for installing/updating/removing software by commands. [software-list.conf](../armbian-files/common-files/usr/share/ophub/armbian-software/software-list.conf) is the software list configuration file, explained as follows:

 ```yaml
 # 1.ID     2.Software Name     3.AuthMethod@Package      4.Execute Selection     5.Supported Release